-YOU can learn more, receive news & updates, learn about community events near you, and join the movement on our website & Facebook and #HopeDomino on Twitter & Instagram.
+YOU can learn more, receive news & updates, learn about community events near you, and join the movement on Facebook and #HopeDominos on Instagram.
 (Website in development.)

 Deeply grateful for encouragement and collaboration of a growing number of supporters, including national organizations and local partners such as: TED, the TED Residency, TEDx organizers, TED-Ed Innovative Educators, Welcoming America, The Canales Project, Fwd.us, HIAS, JFON West Michigan, Open Future Institute, Voyaj, and countless friends & colleagues.